Skip to main content

 Fundamentals

-You may have noticed subtle shifts in your body’s fluid balance, a feeling of puffiness one week that vanishes the next, or changes in that seem to have no clear origin.
+You may have noticed subtle shifts in your body’s fluid balance, a feeling of puffiness one week that vanishes the next, or changes in blood pressure that seem to have no clear origin.
 These experiences are valid and deeply personal, and they often point toward the intricate communication happening within your own biological systems.

 Your body is a responsive, dynamic environment, and the kidneys are at the operational center of managing its internal sea.
 They are the master regulators of water and salt, a function that is profoundly influenced by the body’s primary chemical messengers, the sex steroids.
 Understanding this connection is the first step toward interpreting your body’s signals and reclaiming a sense of equilibrium.